ESIPFed/Governance/Standing Committee and Cluster Policies and Procedures/Funding Friday Rules.md

 participant group.

-Projects are expected to be completed over the six month period between the Summer Meeting of the award and the next Winter Meeting.
+Projects are expected to be completed over the six month period between the July Meeting of the award and the next January Meeting.

 (FUNding Friday will be abbreviated as FF throughout this document.)